Contact our Immigration Lawyers Leeds

 The Immigration Advice Service is a leading immigration law firm with highly experienced immigration legal specialists.

-Our immigration lawyers in Leeds offer expert guidance and assistance in all areas of immigration law including Tier 1, Tier 2 and Tier 5 work visas, Family Visas for those who wish to reunite with their family in the UK and student visas for international students who want to study in Leeds.
+Our immigration consultants in Leeds offer expert guidance and assistance in all areas of immigration law including work visas, Family Visas for those who wish to reunite with their family in the UK and student visas for international students who want to study in Leeds.
 We also offer full support to asylum seekers and to those who have been detained.

 Leeds has welcomed migrant communities for well over 200 years and it remains one the most favoured UK cities for overseas nationals to relocate to.